What is a special care nursery?

 When will my baby be discharged?

 Your baby may be discharged when:

 - they have grown enough to not need medical help

 - they can regulate their own body temperature

 - feeding has been established

-- they have finished any intravenous medications
+- they have finished any intravenous medicines

-It’s possible that you may need to go home before your baby does, or your baby may be transported to a special care nursery in a hospital closer to your home.
+It’s possible that you may be sent home before your baby.
+Your baby may then be moved to a special care nursery in a hospital closer to your home.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: October 2021
+Last reviewed: April 2023